Create media files

 - Files:

-In a legal application, you might need to upload various documents related to a specific case, such as contracts, client IDs, or court filings.
+In a project management application, you need to upload several documents related to a new project.

 - Inputs: